bluesnowman/fphp-saber/README.md

 $object = Int32\Type::box(7);
 ````

 Some data types can also be initialized using a singleton method.
-For instance, the Unit\Type class is initialized like so:
+For instance, the `Unit\Type` class is initialized like so:

 ````
 $object = Unit\Type::instance();
 ````

 Similarly, other data types have more specific singleton methods.
-Amongst these are the number classes, which have singletons for negative one, zero, and one.
+Amongst these are the `Num` classes, which have singletons for negative one, zero, and one.

 ````
 $negative = Int32\Type::negative();